RETURNING TO FACE 2 FACE-

 If appropriate please also bring your own bath towel and hand towel for use during the appointment.

 If you’d like a chaperone (someone to be present during the session and observe) you’ll need to bring someone with you, ideally a member of your household.
 We’ll need them to complete a consent form too.

 What to expect at your face to face appointment

 Your therapist will wear PPE in accordance with Public Health England recommendations.
-Currently this is disposable gloves, apron, eye protection and mask.
+Currently this is a medical grade face mask.
 The treatment room is thoroughly cleaned and disinfected with anti-viral in between each appointment.